Dealing with Disappointment Gaps

 First, and this is a no-brainer, merely expecting something to happen will not make it happen.
 (Wishing and hoping doesn’t do it either.)
 If you believe your expectations alone will bring you what you want, you’re using magical thinking and setting yourself up for disappointment.

 Second, human beings have a natural tendency to pin their hopes for happiness on fulfilled expectations.
-There is nothing wrong with this in and of itself, as long as we have good reasons to believe that fulfilling an expectation will make us happy, and we take the necessary steps toward fulfilling those expectations.
+There is nothing wrong with this in and of itself, is we have good reasons to believe that fulfilling an expectation will make us happy, and we take the necessary steps toward fulfilling those expectations.

 You expected to be able to run further or faster by now . . . but aren’t.